Sleep improves athletic performance!

 • Performance only improves during regeneration after training.
 The central recovery phase and therefore of great importance is sleep.

-• With more sleep, athletes improve their skills and performance, are less tired, and are in a better mood.
+• With more sleep, athletes improve their skills and performance, are less tired and are in a better mood.

 • Positive effects of sleep include improvements in speed, endurance, motor skills and coordination.

-• Lack of sleep counteracts the development of athletic performance, e.g. B by reducing endurance and increasing the risk of illness and injury.
+• Lack of sleep counteracts the development of athletic performance, e.g.b by reducing endurance and increasing the risk of illness and injury.

 Greetings and see you soon!